m-essam-s/Steganography/README.md

 # Image Steganography with Python

 This Python script demonstrates a simple implementation of steganography, a technique of hiding secret data within an ordinary, non-secret file or message to avoid detection.
-In this case, the script hides a binary stream representing a sentence within an image file.
+In this case, the script hides a binary stream representing a sentence within an image file and generates both a plaintext file and a readable Word file containing the sentence details.

 ## How it Works